-- Overall cluster health: Displays performance and capacity metrics.
-This also displays the overall cluster status, storage utilization, for example, number of objects, raw capacity, usage per pool, a list of pools and their status and usage statistics.
+- Overall cluster health: Displays the overall cluster status, storage utilization (For example, number of objects, raw capacity, usage per pool), a list of pools and their status and usage statistics.

 - Hosts: Provides a list of all hosts associated with the cluster along with the running services and the installed Ceph version.

 - Performance counters: Displays detailed statistics for each running service.